Fox-in-a-Bag

 You will know that the antenna is at the right height if the end of the collection string hangs 4ft to 6ft (1.2m to 2m) above the ground.
 The 5-pin antenna connector should reach the ground with 1ft to 4ft (30cm to 120cm) of cable laying on the ground.

-You can secure the dangling collection string to a small lower branch or by running the string around the tree and connecting the velcro strap to the antenna wire.
+You can secure the dangling collection string to a small lower tree branch or run the string around the tree and connect the velcro strap to the antenna wire.

 Return the antenna’s white mesh bag to the numbered black nylon bag that held the antenna, transmitter, and flag.